jchryssanthacopoulos/quantum_information/README.md

-# Quantum Information
+# Quantum Information and Computing
-Repository for solving quantum systems in Python and Fortran
+Repository containing solutions to assignments for the course "Quantum Information and Computing" at the University of Padua